abc2-spartans/ne-bookstore-api/README.md

 - `yarn start` - Start the production server
 - `yarn dev` - Start the development server with auto-reload

+## 🔒 Authentication

+All `/api/v1/books` endpoints are protected with JWT authentication (RS256 asymmetric).
+Generate a token using the `/api/v1/login` endpoint as described above.

+Set your public/private keys in the `config/public.pem` and `config/private.pem` files, or via environment variables `PUBLIC_KEY` and `PRIVATE_KEY`.

+### Creating RSA keys

+Generate pub,priv keys

+1. Generate RSA private key
+   openssl genpkey -algorithm RSA -out private_key.pem -pkeyopt rsa_keygen_bits:512

+2. Generate RSA public key from the generated private key openssl rsa -in private_key.pem -pubout -out public_key.pem

+3. Add the keys in env file

+echo "PRIVATE_KEY=\"`sed -E 's/$/\\\n/g' private_key.pem`\"" >> .env
+echo "PUBLIC_KEY=\"`sed -E 's/$/\\\n/g' public_key.pem`\"" >> .env

+4. Now edit the variable in .env to a single line
+5. Delete the private_key.pem and public_key.pem files
+   Please check your env file where u can see the new PRIVATE_KEY, PUBLIC_KEY variables.
+   Then you can delete the private_key.pem and public_key.pem files

 ## 🔒 Environment Variables